 She has recovered well from the c.diff and is thoroughly enjoying the new foods.
 As part of the recovery plan she had a lot of bone broth, gelatin in coconut puddings and, importantly, started to eat organs in the way of chicken liver pate.

-She is also taking a buyrate producing bacteria from Japan that seems to be working.
+She is also taking the spore probiotic, Just Thrive that seems to be working well.

 I believe this has helped her recover from a very serious illness.